 While at dinner I would normally order wine, we met for a mid-week lunch and we both decided to order iced tea – until our server informed us that ice was not part of the equation as the restaurant does not have enough space for an ice machine.

 We could have ordered bottled refrigerated tea – but we decided instead to stick with water – and our glasses were refilled several times (thank you) with chilled water.
-I have always found the service to be friendly and attentive.
+I have always found the service at The Rind to be friendly and attentive.

 My friend ordered The Veggie – a sandwich composed of assorted fresh veggies with Herbs de Provence inspired Cashew Spread on sourdough bread ($12) along with a side salad.
 She enjoyed the sandwich, remarking in particular on the taste of the cashew spread that was substituting for cheese.
 The sandwich came with a side salad of assorted greens which was left virtually untouched.
 When I inquired as to the type of salad dressing on the greens she indicated that it was virtually nonexistent.